CarolineRinks/CS302/lab1/README.md

 -----
 Usage
 -----
-Use the makefile to compile Fruit1 and Fruit2.
+Use the makefile to compile Fruit1 and Fruit2, then run the programs like so:

     ./Fruit1 -inorder|sortall|sortone file.txt